UTSA-CS-3443/UniWallet/README.md

 - To add to your budget, enter the amount to add in the text field and press the add extra button.
 - To add a paycheck, select the dropdown menu and select the periodicity.
 Then enter the paycheck amount in the text field and click the add paycheck button.
 - To remove funds from the account select the dropdown menu and click the desired category.
 Then, enter the amount to remove and the name of the expense.
-- To add utitly costs, select the first dropdown to specify the type.
+- To add utility costs, select the first dropdown to specify the type.
 Then, select the second dropdown to choose the periodicity followed by the cost.
 Then, press the add utility button.
 - Finally, press the generate budget button to create a budget based on the data you entered.
 ### 5. View graphs
 -  Press the back button to go back to the main page or continue.
 Select the periodicity of the graph you would like to generate, either weekly, monthly, or yearly.
 -  Once pressed, a graph will be generated showing your total budget and expenses.
--  To continue, either press the back or home button to go to the graphs page or main page respectivly.
+-  To continue, either press the back or home button to go to the graphs page or main page, respectivly.
 ### 6. Settings
 - Press the settings button on the main page.
 - Press the delete account button if you wish to delete your account.
 You will be taken back to the home page.
-- Press the change password button if yuo wish to change your password.
+- Press the change password button if you wish to change your password.
 It will ask for a new password and for it to be re-entered.
 - Press the logout button if you wish to logout of your account.
 You will be taken back to the home page.
 - Toggle the switch to change the application theme to light and dark mode.
 ## Known Issues